Thairo Estrada Player Props: Giants vs. Cardinals

 Thairo Estrada At The Plate

-- Estrada leads San Francisco with 65 hits and a team-best slugging percentage of .498.
+- Estrada leads San Francisco in slugging percentage (.489) and total hits (65) this season.

-- Among qualified hitters in MLB, his batting average ranks 15th, his on-base percentage ranks 60th, and he is 23rd in the league in slugging.
+- Among qualifying batters in MLB play, his batting average ranks 19th, his on-base percentage ranks 66th, and he is 29th in the league in slugging.

-- In 78.8% of his 52 games this season, Estrada has picked up at least one hit.
-He's also had 17 multi-hit games.
+- Estrada has picked up a hit in 41 of 53 games this year, with multiple hits 17 times.

-- He has hit a long ball in eight games this season (15.4%), homering in 3.8% of his trips to the dish.
+- He has hit a home run in 15.1% of his games this year, and 3.8% of his trips to the dish.

-- Estrada has picked up an RBI in 34.6% of his games this year, with more than one RBI in 5.8% of his games.
-He has also driven in three or more runs in two contests.
+- Estrada has an RBI in 18 of 53 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 25 of 52 games this year, and more than once 8 times.
+- In 49.1% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (15.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.